 We love our pets, which is why it is so hard to watch them suffer at the end of their lives, both physically and mentally.

-The Anti-Cruelty Society provides euthanasia services for pet owners.
-People with sick or suffering pets can call 312- 644-8338 to discuss the situation with a staff member and schedule a time to bring in their pets.
+Anti-Cruelty provides euthanasia services for pet owners.
+People with sick or suffering pets can call 312-645-8081 to discuss the situation with a staff member and schedule a time to bring in their pet.

-Owners can choose to be present during this procedure if they would like to.
-The Anti-Cruelty Society understands that everyone handles grief differently and respects each person’s decision.
+Owners can choose to be present during this procedure if they wish.
+Anti-Cruelty understands that everyone manages grief differently and respects each person’s decision.
 Two family members/person may be present during the procedure.
 We ask that other family members wait in the clinic waiting room.
 Family members may visit their pet afterwards.

-The Anti-Cruelty Society offers a respectful communal cremation service for pet owners that choose to leave the remains of their companions with the Society following euthanasia free of charge.
+Anti-Cruelty offers a respectful communal cremation service for pet owners that choose to leave the remains of their companions with the Society following euthanasia free of charge.

 Private cremation services are available through St. Francis Pet Funeral Services & Crematory.
 Please make arrangements with St. Francis prior to scheduling your appointment for euthanasia services and provide us with the reference number given to you by St. Francis.